nus-cs3281/2022/students/ong6/knowledge.md

 - [Performance difference between DIVs, SVG and HTML Canvas](https://stackoverflow.com/questions/5882716/html5-canvas-vs-svg-vs-div#:~:text=The%20short%20answer%3A&text=SVG%20objects%20are%20DOM%20objects,yourself%2C%20or%20use%20a%20library.)

+#### Final choice: DIVs for annotating over images

+DIVs provided more flexibility since using CSS on them is simple compared to Canvas which is drawing over the image directly.
+Using components also allowed for the implementation of hover actions and was much simpler than the implementation in Canvas.

 ### Attributes and Query Selector

 The `querySelector` method is used to find elements in the DOM.
 I used it to get